Browse Programs

 Most college coaches recommend starting the recruiting process in your sophomore year of high school (9th-10th grade).
 NCAA rules limit when coaches can contact recruits, but you can reach out to coaches at any time.
 Timelines vary by sport: football has early signing in December, basketball has live evaluation periods in April and July, and track & field recruiting often intensifies during indoor and outdoor championship seasons.
 Building your recruiting profile early gives you more options and more time to find the right fit.

 RawRecruit helps high school athletes discover, evaluate, and connect with college programs across football, men's and women's basketball, and men's and women's track & field.
-With data on over 1,900 programs spanning FBS, FCS, Division I, Division II, Division III, NAIA, and JUCO, you can filter by division, state, conference, and school size to find programs that match your athletic and academic profile.
+With data on 1,900+ programs spanning FBS, FCS, Division I, Division II, Division III, NAIA, and JUCO, you can filter by division, state, conference, and school size to find programs that match your athletic and academic profile.

 Every school profile includes division classification, conference affiliation, enrollment size, and location data.
 Create a free account to unlock AI-powered Fit Scores that match your height, weight, position, GPA, and geographic preferences against historical roster data from each program.